How to Increase Your Emotional Energy and Get out of Survival Mode

 Autonomy operates across a spectrum — from practical independence (financial, structural, logistical) to the psychological capacity to regulate yourself from the inside.

 The psychological end is the least visible and often the most costly: needing external reassurance to feel okay, being unable to self-soothe without a substance, a screen, or another person's validation, losing your own perspective the moment someone pushes back.
 Rebuilding this kind of autonomy means gradually developing the capacity to return to a baseline of okayness from within — without always needing something external to get you there.
-This is not self-sufficiency as isolation.
-It is the ability to be in relationship from a place of choice rather than necessity — which, paradoxically, is what makes genuine closeness possible.
+Some dose of self-sufficiency doesn't mean isolation.
+It means the ability to be in relationship from a place of choice rather than necessity — which, paradoxically, is what makes genuine closeness possible.

 Letting yourself be seen, and finding the right distance